-1) Access to the Plate Transfer Interface
+Access to the Plate Tab Interface

-2) Configure source plate search parameters and destination plate settings
+Configure source plate search parameters and destination plate settings

 The two drop-down menus at the top of the panel select the types of resources to be transferred on the step.
-In the example below, resources from plates of type "cell culture" will be transferred to create destination plate resources of type "New cell culture":
+In the example below, resources from plates of type "cell culture" will be transferred to create destination plate resources of type "New cell culture".

-Source plate search parameters can be defined to help Riffyn search inventory for the correct resources with selected property names.
+Source plate search parameters can be defined to help Riffyn search the inventory for the correct resources with selected property names.

-3) Add transfer rules
+Add transfer rules

 A new transfer rule can be added by clicking the "+" button at the bottom of the screen, next to the words "PLATE ACTIONS".

 Input source plate information is entered on the left and output plate information is entered on the right.
 For each transfer rule users must specify

-- a destination size.
+- Destination size.

-By default transfers are assumed to be of the "Copy" type and both source and destination plates are assumed to be of the 96-well size (8 rows x 12 columns).
+By default, transfers are assumed to be of the "Copy" type and both source and destination plates are assumed to be of the 96-well size (8 rows x 12 columns).
 Additional plate sizes and transfer types (including a "no transfer" option for pass-through resource types) are available from their respective drop-down menus.
 For each transfer type a specific well-to-well transfer example is provided in parentheses for transfers between 96-well plates or, for Quadrant transfers, between 96- and 384-well plates.
 If either the transfer type or plate size needed for your experiments is missing from these drop-down menus, please let us know with an e-mail to firstname.lastname@example.org.

 A green check mark will be displayed next to each row where:

-- the number of source resources found in inventory is less than or equal to the number of wells expected from the specified format
+- The number of source resources found in inventory is less than or equal to the number of wells expected from the specified format

-- each source resource is associated with a unique combination of "Row" and "Column" values
+- Each source resource is associated with a unique combination of "Row" and "Column" values

-- the specified transfer type is allowed for the specified source and destination plate Sizes.
+- The specified transfer type is allowed for the specified source and destination plate Sizes.

-An error icon will be displayed and the "Apply" button will remain inactive if any of these conditions is not met.
+An error icon will be displayed and the "Apply" button will remain inactive if any of these conditions are not met.
 Clicking on the error error icon will provide feedback to help clear the error state.
 If no errors exist the "Apply" button can be used to trigger the plate transfers.
 Runs and resources will be visible in the "Actual" tab.